Current Studies

 How can experiences change brain functions and emerging behaviors in infants?
 Experience-induced plasticity is a key to successful learning during development.

-This project primarily aims to delineate the effect of short-term auditory exposure on functional brain networks, particularly those involved in auditory processing, in infants.
+This project aims to delineate the effect of short-term auditory exposure on functional brain networks, particularly those involved in auditory processing, in infants.
 We combine naturally sleeping MRI with EEG/ERP and behavioral measures.
 This approach allows us to deepen our understanding of the development of brain-behavior relationships in infants.